ppapapetrou76/virtual-assistant/README.md

 ## Configuration

-Configuration can be stored at `./github/virtual-assistant.yml` as a plain list of labels
+Configuration can be stored at `./github/virtual-assistant.yml` as below

+    issues:
           labels:
+                - label1
+                - label2
+                - area:label3
+          at-least-one:
+                labels:
+                      - priority:1
+                      - priority:2
+                      - priority:3
+                default: priority:2
+    pull-requests:
+          labels:
-      - <label1>
+                - label1
-      - <label2>
+                - label2

 For example, given this `./github/virtual-assistant.yml`:

+      issues:
            labels:
                 - label1
                 - label2
                 - area:label3
+           at-least-one:
+                labels:
+                      - priority:1
+                      - priority:2
+                      - priority:3
+                default: priority:2
+      pull-requests:
+           labels:
+                - label1
+                - label2

+the action will
+- add to all new pull request the labels : `label1` and `label2`
+- add to all new issues the labels : `label1`,`label2` and `area:label3`
+- check all new issues if at least one of the labels `priority:1`,`priority:2`,`priority:3` exists and if not it will add the label `priority:2`